FreeAndFair/ColoradoRLA/docs/20_tutorial.md

 with instructions about the process of uploading ballot manifests and CVRs, and associated hash functions.

-***should the tutorial cover the preparation/creation of these artifacts they’ll be uploading?
+***should the run book cover the preparation/creation of these artifacts they’ll be uploading?

 Description of the process of generating the random seed, perhaps with a